Nilanshrajput/Video_Generation_Transformer/README.md

  Work in progress

- Mdoel 1 protoptype is done , yet to train (GPU limitaion)
+ Mdoel 1 prototype is done , yet to train (GPU limitaion)
  - make model smaller